 Longstanding, highly effective environmental and social justice activist, Vien helped lead a coalition to pass California’s landmark SB 535 (de Leon) law, which reinvests hundreds of millions of dollars in disadvantaged communities and offers a national model for making polluters pay.
 Vien has received many prestigious state, regional and local awards for her work advocating on behalf of those most vulnerable to climate change.
 To make real progress on climate change, we need a true collaborative movement, reaching across race, class and ethnic divisions.
 In California, where 73% of those under 18 years old are people of color, Vien Truong will walk us through practical examples and models of what success looks like – and what it’s going to take to build this movement.
 In a word?
 Vien is a force.
 I heard her speak at the Bioneers 2016 Conference and could not wait to share her passion, her knowledge and her success with bringing about much needed change.
-This show made possible due to the generous support of the Chapman Automotive Group.

 - Green for All is a social justice accelerator that works on solutions to poverty at the federal, state and local levels.
 They are dedicated to building an inclusive, green economy strong enough to lift people out of poverty.